emizzle/nimv/README.md

 `nimv` is a simple nim version manager, that ensures versions of nim are built for the target platform especially with MacOS on ARM (Apple silicon).

+> Unsure if your Nim is running emulated with Rossetta under ARM MacOS?
+>
+> Run `file $(which nim)` and if it includes "Mach-O 64-bit executable x86_64" then yes - you are running emulated.

 ## Requirements

 Must be in your PATH: